 An exception to the above policy is where a statutory or constitutional right has NOT been waived.
 Those cases may proceed to hearing with approval by the Chief Judge and Court Administration, with no more than 10 persons in the courtroom, including staff.
 Another limited exception is that the Court will continue to schedule a limited number of cases for in-person appearance, only where there is a history of failing to appear for at least two hearings conducted via Zoom.
 This limited in-person appearance is to accommodate those who may have technological issues using Zoom and to give a benefit of a personal appearance prior to an arrest warrant being issued, a default judgment being entered or a case being dismissed.

-The Court will also schedule a limited number of cases for in-person appearance, where there is a history of failing to appear for at least two hearings conducted via Zoom.
-In the future, the Court is looking to expand in-person appearances to circumstances where the parties have requested an actual physical appearance in lieu of an appearance via Zoom.
-Notices of in-person hearings will be sent by mail.
+Sometime in the future, the Court will return to in-person appearances in criminal cases where the parties have requested an actual physical appearance in lieu of an appearance via Zoom.
+Notices for any in-person hearings will be sent by mail.

 Please contact the court for the most recent information regarding your case.

-In-Person Hearings - Effective on Tuesday, September 1, 2020, a limited number of in-person hearings will be allowed for each courtroom on certain criminal matters where parties have previously failed to appear.
+In-Person Hearings - Effective on Wednesday November 18, 2020, a limited number of in-person hearings will be allowed for each courtroom on certain cases where parties have previously failed to appear.
 Persons who have a scheduled hearing will be allowed into the building after screening however, no other additional persons or spectators will be allowed inside.
 Social distancing requirements apply and allow for no more than 10 people in a space at any given time.
 Persons wishing to view proceedings may do so via the Court’s YouTube Channels, which are listed on the Court’s website and Facebook page.